 With the election season complete, it is time to remove the political signs from our homes and businesses.
+Of course, some people went one step further than this.
+Some homeowners have been using wooden flagpoles to show their support to their favorite presidential candidate.
+Luckily, those people could just change the flag that they have on the flagpole for something like an American flag.
+Unfortunately, signs are slightly more difficult to dispose of.
 That being said, what do we do with them?
 Place them in the trash, recycle them, or upcycle them into a sturdy storage box?
 There are actually numerous things you can do with political signs that are much better for the environment than simply throwing them in the trash.

 Here are few alternatives to upcycling and/or recycling your signage.